American Cancer Society Hope Lodge - Lexington

 Staying With Us

 Hope Lodge serves the cancer patient population.
-One cancer patient and up to two adult caregivers per room are eligible to stay at Hope Lodge under the following conditions:
+One cancer patient, 18 years old and older, and one adult caregiver per room are eligible to stay at Hope Lodge under the following conditions:

-• Must permanently reside 40 miles or more away from or have at least a one hour commute to their treatment facility
+- Must permanently reside 40 miles of more away from or have at least a one-hour commute to their treatment facility

-• Must provide written communication from a physician that they are free of communicable diseases
+- Must provide written confirmation from a physician that they are free of infectious or communicable diseases

-• Must be able to care for themselves and prepare their meals or have a caregiver able to perform these tasks
+- Must be able to care for themselves and prepare their meals or have caregiver able to perform these tasks

-• Bone marrow transplant and brain cancer patients and guests in wheelchairs are required to have a caregiver with them at all times.
+- Bone Marrow Transplant and brain cancer patients and guests are required to have a caregiver with them at all times

-• Staff will assess on an ongoing basis guests’ ability to care for themselves.
+- Staff will assess on an ongoing basis guests’ ability to care for themselves.
 Staff will speak to the guests and their social workers and/or physician for their input.
-If a guest is staying alone and becomes unable to care for him/herself or becomes a burden to other guests or caregivers, he/she will be required to secure a caregiver or leave the Hope Lodge.
+If a guest is staying alone and becomes unable to care for him/herself or becomes a burden to other guests or caregivers, he/she will be required to secure a caregiver or leave the lodge.

 Individuals who meet these eligibility requirements will be welcomed regardless of race, creed, color, ethnic heritage, economic status or sexual orientation.